 James Thurston, Microsoft Trustworthy Computing Group

-Cynthia D. Waddell, International Center for Disability Resources on the Internet (ICDRI), U.S.A.
+Cynthia D. Waddell, International Center for Disability Resources on the Internet (ICDRI), USA

 CONTRIBUTORS